shemaARAHAT/Sound-Router-extension/README.md

 # Audio Splitter
-Lightweight and simple browser extension to route tab's sound to left or right audio channel.
+Audio Splitter is a lightweight and simple browser extension to route tab sound to left or right audio channel.
+It supports capturing and routing audio from two separate browser tabs simultaneously.

-Now you can watch two YouTube videos / Twitch streams simultaneously – pure ADHD experience for people who believe their brain can process all that (it can’t).
+Now you can watch two YouTube videos / Twitch streams at a time – pure ADHD experience for people who believe their brain can process all that.

 Supports Chromium (Chrome, Thorium, Brave, Edge, Opera...) and Firefox based browsers.